2015 Sri Lankan presidential election: Departures and resignations

 Central Bank governor Ajith Nivard Cabraal, who had openly campaigned for Rajapaksa, resigned from his position on 9 January 2015.
 Minister of Foreign Employment Dilan Perera also resigned.
-The controversial Treasury Secretary P.B.
-Jayasundera fled to Singapore on election day.
+The controversial Treasury Secretary P. B. Jayasundera fled to Singapore on election day.
 He was replaced by Arjuna Mahendran.
-B.M.U.D.
-Basnayake was appointed Defence Secretary, replacing Rajapaksa's brother Gotabaya Rajapaksa.
-Lanka Hospitals Corporation, whose biggest shareholder is the state-owned Sri Lanka Insurance Corporation, announced on 9 January 2015 that its chairman (Gotabaya Rajapaksa) and vice chair person (Roshini Cabraal, wife of Ajith Nivard Cabraal) had resigned.
+B. M. U. D. Basnayake was appointed as Defence Secretary, replacing Rajapaksa's brother Gotabaya Rajapaksa.
+Lanka Hospitals Corporation, whose biggest shareholder is the state-owned Sri Lanka Insurance Corporation, announced on 9 January 2015 that its chairman (Gotabaya Rajapaksa) and vice chairwoman (Roshini Cabraal, wife of Ajith Nivard Cabraal) had resigned.

 Basil Rajapaksa, Minister of Economic Development and another brother of Mahinda Rajapaksa, left Sri Lanka with his wife for the United States on 11 January 2015.
-Basil Rajapaksa holds US-Sri Lankan dual citizenship.
 Senior diplomats who had returned to Sri Lanka to support the Rajapaksa election campaign left the country on the same day.
-Two of aides of Sarath Fonseka, Major General Mahesh Senanayake and Brigadier Duminda Keppetiwalana, who had fled Sri Lanka after the 2010 presidential election, returned to Sri Lanka on 10 January 2015.
+Two aides of Sarath Fonseka, Major General Mahesh Senanayake and Brigadier Duminda Keppetiwalana, who had fled Sri Lanka after the 2010 presidential election, returned to Sri Lanka on 10 January 2015.

 Rajpal Abeynayake and Dinesh Weerawansa, editors of the state-owned Daily News and Sunday Observer newspapers which had run a venomous campaign against Sirisena in the run up to the election, failed to show up for work on 9 January 2015 and had vanished.
-After Sirisena's victory the Daily News made an abrupt u-turn, praising Sirisena and criticising Rajapaksa.
-Sri Lanka Broadcasting Corporation chairman Hudson Samarasinghe and Deputy General Manager of ITN Sudharman Radaliyagoda had fled the country according to the Colombo Telegraph.
+Following Sirisena's victory, the Daily News made an abrupt u-turn, praising Sirisena and criticising Rajapaksa.
+Sri Lanka Broadcasting Corporation chairman Hudson Samarasinghe and Deputy General Manager of ITN Sudharman Radaliyagoda fled the country according to the Colombo Telegraph.
 Somaratne Dissanayake, who had worked for the Rajapaksa regime before defecting to support Sirisena, was appointed chairman of the state-owned Sri Lanka Rupavahini Corporation.

-The new administration has said that a special unit will be established to investigate large scale corruption during the Rajapaksa regime.
+The new administration stated that a special unit would be established to investigate large scale corruption during the Rajapaksa regime.

-On 10 January 2015 minister Nimal Siripala de Silva announced that the UPFA would support Sirisena's 100-day programme unconditionally.
-Addressing the nation from Temple of the Tooth the following day, Sirisena invited all political parties to join to form a national unity government.
-Shortly afterwards a group of 21 SLFP MPs pledged their support for Sirisena.
-According to Sirisena's team has enough support in parliament to secure a majority.
+On 10 January 2015, minister Nimal Siripala de Silva announced that the UPFA would unconditionally support Sirisena's 100-day programme.
+Addressing the nation from Temple of the Tooth the following day, Sirisena invited all political parties to form a national unity government.
+Shortly afterwards, a group of 21 SLFP MPs pledged their support for Sirisena.